bentonow/bento-dotnet-sdk/README.md

 ## Things to Know

+1. **Installation**: The SDK is available via NuGet for easy installation and updates
-1. The SDK uses .NET's HttpClient factory pattern for optimal performance
+2. The SDK uses .NET's HttpClient factory pattern for optimal performance
-2. All API requests return a `BentoResponse<T>` with standardized success/error handling
+3. All API requests return a `BentoResponse<T>` with standardized success/error handling
-3. The SDK supports .NET's dependency injection for easy integration
+4. The SDK supports .NET's dependency injection for easy integration
-4. All services are interface-based for easy testing and mocking
+5. All services are interface-based for easy testing and mocking
-5. The SDK supports asynchronous operations throughout
+6. The SDK supports asynchronous operations throughout
-6. For more advanced usage, refer to the [Bento API Documentation](https://docs.bentonow.com)
+7. For more advanced usage, refer to the [Bento API Documentation](https://docs.bentonow.com)

 ## Contributing